 Check out all my parenting ideas on the City Girl Gone Mom Pinterest board!

 The Struggle Is Real

-Whether it be dance, sports, art classes—no matter the outlet, it’s so integral to our kids’ lives to be able to pursue the dreams that they’re passionate about.
+Whether it be dance, sports, or art classes—no matter the outlet, it’s so integral to our kids’ lives to be able to pursue the dreams that they’re passionate about.
 But the truth is, a lot of folks are struggling.
-And with it comes a mixture of shame, stress, grief…the burden goes beyond money, it can be all-consuming. if there’s a way we can help each other, I think we should do it.
+And with it comes a mixture of shame, stress, and grief…the burden goes beyond money; it can be all-consuming.
+If there’s a way we can help each other, I think we should do it.

 Paying It Forward